devops329/devops/instruction/overview/overview.md

 1. **Divine Inspiration** - Seeking for divine help and direction in your efforts, enables you to avoid paths that would otherwise diminish your impact, and instead create results that otherwise would have been beyond your abilities.
 1. **Eternal Perspective** - If you look beyond a project due date, problem to solve, diploma, employer, career, or even this mortal existence, you will find your focus gravitating towards a purpose that is guided by the eternal rather than the moment.

 As you learn to tap into these two principles, you will find greater motivation and enjoyment in your efforts to acquire and apply your skills as a software engineer.
-Make sure you emphasis being `Christlike` when making your journey through life.
+Make sure you emphasise being `Christlike` when making your journey through life.

 > “The temple is a place of revelation.
 There you are shown how to progress toward a celestial life.
 There you are drawn closer to the Savior and given greater access to His power.
 There you are guided in solving the problems in your life, even your most perplexing problems.”
 >